jheller/ansible-cform-demo/README.md

 | db_name | A unique name for each databasse environment instance | dev|
 | app_env | Which application environment to create | wordpress |
 | app_name | a unique name for each application stack instance | mysite |
+To stand up a full application, you need all of those variables.
+If they are not passed, then the defaults will be used.

+Multiple instances of network, database and application stacks can co-exist.
+They are cross-linked by using the names of existing lower layer stacks when creating a new one.

 ## Configuring an application
 Variables are loaded from sub-folders in the group_vars folder in the following order.
 All \*.yml files from  folders selected by tne *env* variables are loaded.